27 Jun Travel Essentials for Breast Cancer Survivors and Thrivers

 Satin scarfs sleep

-I wore a hat to this to chemo.
+I wore a hat similar to this to chemo and I would sleep in it.
 Other times I wore a basic cap outside.
 It was winter when I was going through chemo.
 The important thing is to find what is comfortable for you.

 Lymphedema occurs when too much fluid buildup in any affected area of the body.
 For breast cancer, it usually occurs in the arm, hands, and chest.
 Your chances of developing blood clots in the legs are also increased.
 You can develop lymphedema and blood clots one month after surgery and treatment or 10 years.
 The following items can be used as preventative and if you are already diagnosed by your doctors.

 I like the sleeves Lymphadiva designs because you can have fun with it.
 It’s hard to match with skin color on the regular sleeves.
 There are several designs to choose from.